tap349/tap349.github.io/_posts/2017-05-24-react-native-android.md

   $ sdkmanager --list
   ```

-- install packages
+- install required packages

-  install or update separate packages if they are already installed:
+  install or update required packages if they are already installed:

   > Google APIs